elgopher/pixiq/docs/architecture.md

   pieces in order to support different versioning for each module.
 Stable modules (such as `pixiq` or `keyboard`) will have `v1.x.x` version, unstable ones (such as `devtool`) will stay at `v0.x.x`.
-Thanks to that Pixiq developers will be to introduce introduce incompatible changes to unstable modules.
+Thanks to that Pixiq developers will still be able to introduce introduce incompatible changes to unstable modules.
+  This greatly improves creativity.

 ### Reasoning behind design decisions (so far)